Background

 Creating Positions

-From your Admin Dash, click on Positions & Roles.
 Then click Add Position in the top right.
 In the screen that follows you'll set a name for the position, set a few optional details, and then save the position before you can dive into setting the permissions and assignments for the position.

-First, give the new position a name following the recommendations in the preceding section.
-In the text box labelled Job Description you can type in or copy and paste some additional details about the position.
-With the Reports To setting you can select another position that is immediately above the current one in your organization's hierarchy; this only serves to visually organize your positions list using nested indentation.
 With Limit Access you can choose to restrict the position's access By Location or By Division which ensures that any workers in the position can only see items (workers, assets, forms, inspections, etc.) that belong to their location or division respectively.
 For example, if an admin user whose position has Limit Access: By Location enabled goes into the workers list, the list will automatically be filtered to show only workers in their own location and they would be unable to remove the filter.

 When you've finished putting in the desired position details and settings, click on Create Position in the top right.
-The new position will be saved and the window will be updated to show three additional tabs as highlighted below - Assignments, Permissions and Worker Compliance - which are discussed in the following sections.
+The new position will be saved and the window will be updated to show three additional tabs as highlighted below - Prior Versions, Assignments, Permissions and Worker Compliance - which are discussed in the following sections.

 Assignments